Roth IRA income limits for 2022

-Roth IRA contribution limits for 2021 are based on your annual earnings.
-If you are single and earn $125,000 or less, you can contribute up to the full amount of $6,000 per year.
-If your aggregated gross income is between $125,000 and $140,000 you can still make contributions but with a lower value.
+Roth IRA contribution limits for 2022 are based on your annual earnings.
+If you are single or a head of household and earn $129,000 or less, you can contribute up to the full amount of $6,000 per year.
+If your aggregated gross income is between $129,000 and $144,000 you can still make contributions but with a lower value.

 What is a Roth IRA?